 Planning for the Future with Your Will

 A will is a signed written document in which a person (the testator) creates instructions for what is to be done with his or her property after death.
 It needs to be signed by the testator and by two witnesses.
 Each witness must sign the will in the testator’s presence.

 - Direct how you want your property divided

 - Name the person you want to handle your estate (the executor or personal representative)

 - Reduce the expenses of administering your estate

 - Nominate a guardian for your minor children

-We talk to our clients and take the time to understand their wants and needs before creating these planning documents so they’re the right fit for our clients.
-Using online, fill in the blank forms to create these documents can result in costly mistakes for you and your intended beneficiaries.
+Using online, fill-in-the-blank forms to create these documents can result in costly mistakes for you and your intended beneficiaries.

 When you call Cravens & Noll, we talk to you and take the time to understand your situation.
 We listen closely to tailor these documents to your life and your desires and causes you care about.